shettayyy/fastify-beej/README.md

 ## Code Quality

+## Project Structure

+If you are inquisitive, [click the link to know more about the current project structure](https://github.com/goldbergyoni/nodebestpractices/blob/master/sections/projectstructre/breakintcomponents.md)

 ## Docker Commands

 - `docker ps`: List all running containers.
 If you add the flag `-all`, it will show you all the containers at halt.